-Claire Horwell, Earth Sciences (2015 - 2019)
+Project Lead: Claire Horwell, IHRR and Earth Sciences (2015 to 2019)

 HIVE is a research consortium that compiled an evidence base on the effectiveness and suitability of different forms of respiratory protection for general population use during volcanic crises.
 Results of the laboratory work have been used by NGOs and communities in Indonesia in decision making on mask procurement during the eruption of Agung volcano.

-Nick Rosser, Geography (2002 - 2019)
+Project Lead: Nick Rosser, IHRR and Geography (2002 to 2019)

 Exploring the relationship between cliff rock falls and their association with marine and weather conditions using advanced monitoring and modelling techniques.

-Sim Reaney, Geography (2009 - 2018)
+Project Lead: Sim Reaney, IHRR and Geography (2009 to 2018)

 A national demonstration test catchment for monitoring the River Eden to reduce risks of diffuse pollution from agriculture.

-Alex Densmore, Geography (2012 - June 2018)
+Project Lead: Alex Densmore, Geography (2012 to 2018)

 A multidisciplinary project studying the physical environment of the continental interiors and vulnerabilities of communities who live in these areas.

-October 2014 – April 2018
+October 2014 to April 2018

 A multi-disciplinary project using a novel participatory framework to work with people at risk from flooding in re-imagining flood risk communications to help build preparedness and resilience.

-Andrew Baldwin, Geography (2013 - 2016)
+Project Lead: Andrew Baldwin, Geography (2013 to 2016)

 Climate Change and Migration: knowledge, law and policy and theory.

-Susana Carro-Ripalda, Anthropology
+Project Lead: Susana Carro-Ripalda, Anthropology

 GMFuturos is a cross-cultural comparative study on the debates, perceptions and practices surrounding GM technologies in Mexico, Brazil and India.

-Karen Johnson, Engineering (2012 - 2015)
+Karen Johnson, Engineering (2012 to 2015)